This is a totally free way to heat your home, your hotwater cylinder, your swimming pool, or spar pool,

 It a lovely form of heating, the radiator heats cleanly and within the hour the place is warm but not stinking hot.

-I admit it's a little underground at the moment, yet well known for the use of hot houses, there's a lot of interest in these "drip fed waste oil heaters" and their free heating capability.
+Well known for the use of hot houses, there's a lot of interest in these "drip fed waste oil heaters" and their free heating capability.
 So long as everything is kept clean from oil and you don't need to touch the stuff it is a great source of free energy.

 Piping it to where the fire is, is a good idea, using taps and drums to contain it.
 Under the fire we require you to have a catchment area should oil drip at any stage, and it is a councils requirement that storage containers of waste oil do have a catchment area too.